hmgrodrigues/Programming-Language/README.md

 # Programming-Language

-This project was developed as part of the Interpretation and Compilation of Languages course.
-It consists of a programming language with an Interpreter and a Compiler.
-It has the following operations/expressions:
+This project consists of a programming language with an Interpreter and a Compiler having the following operations/expressions:

 * Arithmetic
 * Relational